pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

-After [2 months][obs-beta-blob] in beta, we are finally releasing the [Composable Architecture][tca-gh] with Swift 5.9's observation tools tightly integrated.
+After [2 months][obs-beta-blob] in beta, we are [finally releasing][1.7-release] the Composable Architecture with Swift 5.9's observation tools tightly integrated.
 This simplifies nearly every facet of the library, and allows us to drastically reduce the APIs in the library and leverage SwiftUI's APIs more fully.